awwright/node-rdf/README.md

 ### Manage documents with RDF data

-Use the RDFEnvironment, Profile, TermMap, and ProfileMap interfaces to work with RDF documents that think in terms of CURIEs and Terms.
+Use the `RDFEnvironment`, `Profile`, `TermMap`, and `ProfileMap` interfaces to work with RDF documents that think in terms of CURIEs and Terms.

 ```javascript
 var profile = env.createProfile();